5 powerful reflection questions for daily practice

 I encourage all my clients to start a journal at the beginning of our coaching relationship.

-Writing down thoughts during the coaching conversation is an excellent tool to increase self-awareness, record progress made during coaching and amplify what happens during the live coaching sessions in between sessions.
+Writing down thoughts during the coaching conversation is an excellent tool for increasing self-awareness, recording progress during coaching, and amplifying what happens during the live coaching sessions in between sessions.

 But you don't have to have an ongoing coaching relationship to start a reflective practice.

-Reflective journaling offers remarkable benefits whether you're in a coaching relationship or exploring on your own.
+Reflective journaling offers remarkable benefits, whether in a coaching partnership or exploring on your own.
 You can start one today.

-2. Regulate your emotions: A reflective practice helps you recognize, process and understand your feelings in different situations.
-This, in turn, will give you the basis for regulating your emotion and responding differently in the future.
-Research shows that leaders who are self-aware can better recognize the impact their emotions have on others.
+A reflective practice helps you recognise, process and understand your feelings in different situations.
+This, in turn, will give you the basis for regulating your emotions and responding differently in the future.

-Here are two sets of reflection questions you can use - depending on if you like to journal in the evening and/or the morning (or both!).
+Here are two sets of reflection questions you can use, depending on whether you like to journal in the evening and/or the morning (or both!).

 1. How am I feeling right now?
 What do I need to be at my best today?